The Unique Role Of Episodic Memory In Recalling Past Life Events

 Forgetting can be the natural result of your brain not encoding or storing a memory.
 When a memory is not rehearsed or obtained, it usually fades away.

-A study published in the Trends in Cognitive Science journal found that emotionally charged memories usually take longer to forget than those that are emotionally neutral.
-This fact may have something to do with the different brain regions involved in memory.
 The area of the brain that binds memories to specific emotions may be the amygdala, which is a brain region where emotions are usually processed.
-On the other hand, the binding of more neutral memories normally occurs in the hippocampus, a brain structure involved in learning.
-Memories stored in the amygdala tend to be much more resistant to forgetting than those stored in the hippocampus.
+On the other hand, the binding of more neutral memories normally occurs in the hippocampus, a part of the medial temporal lobe involved in learning.
+For example, the left hippocampus is specifically associated with the encoding and retrieval of verbal episodic memory.

+Memories stored in the amygdala may tend to be much more resistant to forgetting than those stored in the hippocampus.
 Therefore, a routine day may be much more easily forgotten because it usually lacks strong emotional content.
 However, the day you experienced a terrible car accident or the day your child was born will more likely live on in your memory because of their associated emotions.

-Episodic memory problems
+Episodic memory across the lifespan

 Some illnesses and conditions can adversely affect your episodic memory.
 Here is a partial list: